WindPotato76/Eribulin_Docking_Q9H4B7-TBB1_HUMAN/README.md

 ## Resources include:
 - .pdb and .pdbqt files used in the docking procedure
 - the output complex and PLIP analysis result
-- screenshot of output figures and config document
+- screenshot of output figures, original page of job done by PLIP, and config document